Juan Dixon: Coaching career

 On November 27, 2013, Dixon joined the Maryland Terrapin coaching staff as a special assistant under head coach Mark Turgeon.
 In July 2016, Dixon was relieved of his duties.

 On October 14, 2016, Dixon was hired as head coach of the women's basketball team at the University of the District of Columbia (UDC).
 After a 3–25 season, he was hired as men's head coach at Coppin State.
 After 6 seasons earning only 51 wins as a division one head coach, he was fired in March 2023.

+In the summer of 2025, Dixon was named the head coach of Maryland's alumni basketball team, Shell Shock, in The Basketball Tournament.
+Behind Dixon's leadership, Shell Shock won the James Madison Regional and advanced to the Elite Eight, before losing to Best Virginia, West Virginia's alumni team.